Waylayer

 With Waylayer, the space inbetween the Point of Interest (POI) turns from boring ground to cover to a full blown part of your adventure.

 Its fully custom scripted open field random encounter system provides adventures inbetween the POI.
-27 different enemy types that can appear in up to three groups (each with up to 21 members) at the same time, from varying directions and at varying distances.
+About 250 (v1.5 Offworlders update increased this from 27 to about 250) different enemy types that can appear in up to three groups (each with up to 21 members) at the same time, from varying directions and at varying distances.
 Scaling around your level - but with very dangerous spikes or some cannonfodder inbetween.
 Sometimes it's better to run and not look back.

 You might find three way battles between for example Varuun, Starborn and Terrormorphs.
 Or just a peaceful Vanguard patrol, some Grylloba buried into the ground, merciless killer robots - you never know what lurks out there.
 The encounter composition is fully dynamic.